 The Pride and Vibrancy Action plan is grounded in all of the Horowhenua District Council’s current strategies, particularly the Community Wellbeing Strategy and the Economic Development Strategy.

 Council has established firm foundations for Community Development growth and development.
-Find out more about our Strategies & Action plans, our Community Wellbeing Newsletters, Committee and Forums.
+Find out more about our Strategies & Action plans, Committee and Forums.

 06 366 0999